+Nano is an interactive exhibition that engages family audiences in nanoscale science, engineering, and technology.
+Hands-on exhibits present the basics of nanoscience and engineering, introduce some real world applications, and explore the societal and ethical implications of this new technology.
 Nano was created by the Nanoscale Informal Science Education Network (NISE Network) with support from the National Science Foundation.
 The Nano exhibition is intended for long-term display in museums across the United States, where it will engage tens of millions of people.
-Up to seventy copies of Nano will be fabricated; all copies will be identical and distributed to museum partners free of charge.
+93 copies of Nano were distributed to museum partners free of charge across the United States.
 The exhibition complements NanoDays events and other NISE Network educational experiences.

 NISE Network products are developed through an iterative collaborative process that includes scientific review, peer review, and visitor evaluation in accordance with an inclusive audiences approach.
 Products are designed to be easily edited and adapted for different audiences under a Creative Commons Attribution Non-Commercial Share Alike license.
 To learn more, visit our Development Process page.